aware91/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+express router and server

 - [ ] Describe Middleware?

+Middleware provides a way to extend the features express provides.
+By implementing a function to handle one aspect of application.

 - [ ] Describe a Resource?

+Resource is the response you get for your code.
+From correct calls to API server is not working.

 - [ ] What can the API return to help clients know if a request was successful?

+The API will return a 2** number.
+Normally a 200 or 201 when you have made a correct all to the API

 - [ ] How can we partition our application into sub-applications?

+by using Express Router.
+You brake your code down to using that router path, and work with that section.
+You can break it down even more if you have a longer path.

 ## Minimum Viable Product